|Highlights | Management | Board of Directors | Committee Composition|

 Ben Minicucci - Chief Operating Officer and Executive Vice President, Operations

-Andrew Harrison - Executive Vice President, Chief Revenue Officer
+Andrew Harrison - Executive Vice President and Chief Commercial Officer

 Brad Tilden is the chief executive officer of Alaska Air Group and its two subsidiaries, Alaska Airlines, the nation’s sixth-largest carrier, and Horizon Air, its regional affiliate.
 The two airlines employ nearly 13,000 people and fly more than 180 aircraft to some 100 destinations throughout the United States, Canada and Mexico.
 Alaska was recently added to the Fortune 500.